HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 • A Twitter thread highlighting the most common mistakes

-Platform adaptation isn’t just resizing content—it’s rethinking it for different contexts.
+Platform adaptation isn’t just resizing content.
+It’s rethinking it for different contexts.
 The same information needs different angles, formats, and emphasis depending on where it lives.

 Reddit wants depth and authenticity.
 Your blog post becomes a personal story about what you learned, complete with mistakes you made and why certain approaches worked better than others.